FAQ

 What is Yewmark?

 Yewmark is an AI-assisted personal journaling web app.
 You open a page and write.
 Mood and energy are two taps you can do after you save, never before.
 The AI is a button you press when you want it — not a chatbot interrupting the page.
-The product is shaped around the idea that writing should feel slow, that no choice should sit between you and the cursor, and that your entries are yours.
+The product is shaped around the idea that writing should feel unhurried, that no choice should sit between you and the cursor, and that your entries are yours.

 Who made it?